-Lowel 2 Client Cout first Level 2 Client Certificates (email certificate) and IGTF Classic/MICS Certificates The CA or an RA confirms that the following are consistent with the application and sufficient to identify a unique individual: (c) current address or personal telephone number. (c) current address or personal telephone number. (c) current address or personal telephone number.
+Level 2 Client Certificates The CA eren DA confirme that the following are consistent with the (email certificate) and The CA or an RA confirms that the following are consistent with the application and sufficient to identify a unique individual: (a) the name on the government-issued photo-ID IGTF Classic/MICS Certificates referenced below; Gertificates (b) date of birth; and (.) (c) current address or personal telephone number.
 1. In-person appearance before a person performing identity proofing for a Registration Authority or a Trusted Agent (or entity certified by a state, federal, or national entity as authorized to confirm identities) with presentment of a reliable form of current government-issued photo ID.
 2. The Applicant must possess a valid, current, government-issued, photo ID.
 The Registration Authority or Trusted Agent performing identity proofing must obtain and review, which may be through remote verification, the following information about the Applicant: (i) name, date of birth, and current address or telephone number; (ii) serial number assigned to the primary, government-issued photo ID; and (iii) one additional form of ID such as another government-issued ID, an employee or student ID card number, telephone number, a financial account number (e.g., checking account, savings account, loan or credit card), or a utility service account number (e.g., electricity, gas, or water) for an address matching the applicant's residence.
 Identity proofing through remote verification may rely on database record checks with an agent/institution or through credit bureaus or similar databases.
-DigiCert or an RA may confirm an address by issuing credentials in a manner that confirms the address of record or by verifying knowledge of recent account activity associated with the Applicant's voice during a communication after associating the applicant's voice during a communication after associating the telephone number with the applicant in records available to DigiCert or the RA.
-3. Where DigiCert or an RA has a current and ongoing relationship with the Applicant, identity may be verified through the exchange of a previously exchanged shared secret (e.g., a PIN or password) that meets or exceeds NIST SP 800-63 Level 2 entropy requirements, provided that: (a) identity was originally established for a DigiCert Level 3 or 4 Client Certificate.
+DigiCert or an RA may confirm an address by issuing credentials in a manner that confirms the address of record or by verifying knowledge of recent account activity associated with the Applicant's orice during a communication after associating the telephone number with the applicant in records available to DigiCert or the RA.
+3. Where DigiCert or an RA has a current and ongoing relationship with the Applicant, identity may be verified through the exchange of a previously exchanged shared secret (e.g., a PIN or password) that meets or exceeds NIST SP 800-63 Level 2 entropy requirements, provided that: (a) identity was originally established with the degree of rigor equivalent to that required in 1 or 2 above using a government-issued photo-ID, and (b) an ongoing relationship exists sufficient to ensure the Applicant's continued personal possession of the shared secret.
+4. Any of the methods used to verify the identity of an applicant for a DigiCert Level 3 or 4 Client Certificate.